 What is GDPR, and when does it come into place?

-GDPR, or the General Data Protection Regulations, will come in to force in the UK on 25 May 2018, the aim being to strengthen the rights of citizens regarding how their data is held, used, and collected.
+GDPR, or the General Data Protection Regulations, will come in to force in the UK on 25 May 2018, the aim is to strengthen the rights of citizens regarding how their data is held, used, and collected.

 It cracks down on the way businesses store, share and use data as well as how they collect the consent of the people they store it on.
-This includes the subsequent paper trial of proof.
+This includes the subsequent paper trail of proof.

 Why is this so important?

 To consumers – it adds new levels of protection and control over their data.

 To you, a business – it heavily changes the way you handle data, be it prospects, employees, or customer records.
 If you haven’t already got a plan in place to prepare for GDPR, now is the time to start.

 If you have one item of potentially identifiable information on anyone, be it an employee, a customer, a potential prospect or even a supplier/business partner, then you will need to adhere to the new GDPR rules.

 GDPR has been in many headlines recently because of the increased penalty provisions.
 The law would give supervisory authorities (in the UK this is the information commissioner’s office, ICO) greater power to hand out penalties.
 For example, The SA would be able to:

 - Issue warnings to the data controller and processor in the likelihood of a GDPR breach